balsedie/trilomorph/README.md

 # Trilomorph
 ## About the database
 TriloMorph is an openly accessible database for morpho-geometric information of trilobites, the main Palaeozoic group of marine arthropods[^1].
-The database records landmark and semilandmark information on trilobite cephala and pygidia.

-If you are willing to use the database, we strongly suggest to download the stable release that is accesible in the Digital repository of the Universidad Nacional de Córdoba[^2].
+The database records raw landmark and semilandmark information on trilobite cephala and pygidia following the protocol proposed by Serra et al[^1].
+If you are willing to use the database for an analysis, we strongly suggest to download the stable release that is accesible in the Digital repository of the Universidad Nacional de Córdoba[^2].

 The purpose of this repository is to allow the constant input of new data into the database.
 Below we explain step by step the procedure to upload new data to Trilomorph:

 ### Specimen